sudhanshu-shukla-git/linear-regression/README.md

 # Linear Regression

+A multiple linear regression model for the prediction of car prices.
-Using Linear Regression to understand the factors affecting the pricing of cars i.e.
+We need to understand the factors affecting the pricing of cars i.e.
 - Which variables are significant in predicting the price of a car
 - How well those variables describe the price of a car